James-E-A/pypqc/projects/pypqc/README.rst

-Capabilities *not* included in PQClean, such as `McEliece signatures`_, `Hybrid Encryption`_ (`KEM-TRANS`_), and `message encapsulation`_, are *not* going to be implemented in this library as they're higher-level constructions.
+Capabilities *not* included in PQClean, such as `McEliece signatures`_, `Hybrid Encryption`_ (`KEM-TRANS`_), and `message encapsulation`_, are *not* going to be implemented in this library as they're all either higher-level constructions that could be implemented using this library, or are lower-level constructions that would require a serious cryptographic implementation effort.

 \*Exception: `McEliece w/ Plaintext Confirmation <https://www.github.com/thomwiggers/mceliece-clean/issues/3>`_ is on the agenda for inclusion even if upstream ultimately decides to exclude it.